PinkDiamond1/boba-docs/user-docs/002_fraud-detection.md

 # Fraud Detector

-Docker scripts and python source code for running a *Verifier*, a *DTL* (data transport layer), and a *fraud-detector* service.
+The `Fraud-Prover` repo [(boba_community/fraud-detector)](https://github.com/omgnetwork/optimism-v2/tree/develop/boba_community/fraud-detector) contains docker scripts and python source code for running a *Verifier*, a *DTL* (data transport layer), and a *fraud-detector* service.

 ## 0. Concepts

-This repo allows you to:
+The `Fraud-Prover` repo allows you to:

-1. Run your own Boba geth L2 on your computer.
-In this case, the geth L2 will run in its `Verifier` mode.
-In `Verifier` mode, the geth will sync from L1 and use the transaction data from the L1 contracts to compute what the state roots should be, *if the operator is honest*.
+1. Run your own Boba L2 Geth on your computer.
+In this case, geth will run in its `Verifier` mode.
+In `Verifier` mode, geth will sync from L1 and use the transaction data from the L1 contracts to compute what the state roots should be, *if the operator is honest*.

 2. A separate service, the *fraud-detector*, can then be used to discover potential fraud.
 Briefly, the fraud detection process consists of requesting a state root from Boba Mainnet L1 and requesting a state root from your Verifier.
 If those state roots match, then, the operator has been honest.
 If they do not match, then, that **might** be due to fraud, or, could also indicate indexing or timestamp errors, or chain configuration errors.